Course Outline

 9. Other Technical Aspects

-• Understanding of the principles and common practices, including any legal constraints and obligations, so they can contribute appropriately to investigations in a government context.
+• An understanding of principles and common practices, including legal constraints and obligations, to contribute effectively to investigations in a government context.

-• The role of cryptography in protecting systems and assets for government, including awareness of relevant standards and practices.
+• The role of cryptography in protecting systems and assets, with an emphasis on relevant standards and practices for government use.

-The price includes delivery of the full course syllabus by an approved BCS trainer and the BCS CISMP exam (which can be taken remotely in your own time and is invigilated centrally by BCS).
-Subject to successfully passing the exam (multiple choice, requiring a score of at least 65% to pass), participants will hold the accredited BCS Foundation Certificate in Information Security Management Principles (CISMP).
+The price includes the full delivery of the course syllabus by an approved BCS trainer and the BCS CISMP exam, which can be taken remotely at your convenience and is centrally invigilated by BCS.
+Subject to successfully passing the exam (multiple choice, requiring a score of at least 65% to pass), participants will earn the accredited BCS Foundation Certificate in Information Security Management Principles (CISMP) for government professionals.

 Requirements

-While there are no formal entry requirements, candidates should possess a foundational understanding of IT operations and be aware of the challenges associated with security control activities for government environments.
+While there are no formal entry requirements, candidates should possess a foundational understanding of information technology and be aware of the challenges associated with security control activities for government.

 21 Hours